Explore this Section

 Trevor McMillan- Vice Chancellor, Keele University

-We deem a care leaver to be a young person under the age of 25 when they enrol on a course at Keele who:
+We define a care leaver to be a young person under the age of 25 (upon entry to their course) who:

 - Was privately fostered until the age of 16 or were 'looked after' until they were subject to a Special Guardianship Order.

-If you are not sure if this applies to you or are unsure of what you may be eligible for please do not hesitate to contact us using the contact details at the bottom of the webpage.
-If you do not meet this criteria but are care experienced you may still be eligible for some of the support we provide so please get in touch to discuss this.
+If you are not sure if this applies to you or are unsure of what you may be eligible for please do not hesitate to contact us.
+If you don't meet this criteria but are care experienced you may still be eligible for some of the support we provide so please get in touch to discuss this.

 You may have spent time in care and no longer have any contact with your family, if this is the case you may be eligible for our support for estranged students.

 Keele University offers a dedicated care leaver support contact who can offer tailored, individual and sustained support prior to arrival and throughout your time as a Keele student.
-The dedicated care leaver contact is based in the Student Services Centre so there will always be someone available to help should you need it.
+The dedicated contact for care leavers is based in Student Services so there will always be someone available to help should you need it.

 With your permission, the dedicated contact can also act as a link between you, your local authority and the University to ensure you are accessing all the support that is available to you as a care leaver.

-Any contact you have with our support contact will be kept confidential and your choices respected at all times.
+Any contact you have with your dedicated contact will be kept confidential and your choices respected at all times.

-There is lots of support that you can access prior to your arrival at Keele and throughout the application stage to help you to make the right decisions and support your transition to Higher Education.
+There is lots of support that you can access prior to starting your course at Keele and throughout the induction period to help you to make the right decisions and support your transition to Higher Education.